-AUTHORITIES: The information requested on this supplement, and the associated evidence, is collected under INA sections 103, 245, and 264(f), as amended.
+AUTHORITIES: The information requested on this application, and the associated evidence, is collected under INA section 245(i).

-PURPOSE: The primary purpose for providing the requested information on this supplement is to determine if you have established eligibility to adjust status to that of a permanent resident of the United States.
+PURPOSE: The primary purpose for providing the requested information on this application is to determine if you have established eligibility to adjust status to that of a lawful permanent resident of the United States.
 DHS or EOIR will use the information you provide to grant or deny your application to adjust status to lawful permanent residence.

 DISCLOSURE: The information you provide is voluntary.
-However, failure to provide the requested information, and any requested evidence, may delay a final decision in your case or result in denial of your Form I-485.
+However, failure to provide the requested information, including your Social Security number (if applicable), and any requested evidence, may delay a final decision or result in a rejection or denial of your application.